hiCozyty/homelab/README.md

 sudo systemctl restart NetworkManager
 ```

-Establish Wifi connection from RHEL host to AP mode router
+Establish Wifi connection from RHEL host to AP mode router (recommended)
+-> only connect if RHEL host needs access to the internet for occasional updates
+-> otherwise, keep it disconnected from internet

 then turn VM off, to make sure that host does not have access to internet.